Why can't I find you on DAB?

 Why does the DAB+ signal dip in and out at home?

-The signal may be weak where you live - and several factors may be affecting reception too - including the weather, the sensitivity of your radio, where it is in the house, how the aerial is extended/positioned, and interference from other electrical appliances nearby.
+The signal may be weak where you live - and several factors may affect reception too - including the weather, the sensitivity of your radio, where it is in the house, how the aerial is extended/positioned, and interference from other electrical appliances nearby.

 Try moving your radio, extending the aerial and pointing it in different directions.

 Sadly, we can't improve the signals as we are carried on transmitters which are not operated by us.
-Many other stations which share our transmitters will have the same reception strength.
+The many other stations which share our transmitters will have the same reception strength.

 Why does the DAB signal dip in and out on my car radio?

-The signal can also be affected by the sensitivity of the radio in your car, the weather, the direction of travel - and even your car demister!).
+The signal can also be affected by the sensitivity of the radio in your car, the weather, the direction of travel - and even your car's demister!.

 If you struggle to hear us, maybe try linking your phone to your car audio system.